Tutorial From One Of Our Customers Who Is A Retired Aesthetician

 Olive skin in particular has been pushed toward using shades with more reddish orange supposedly to change the sallow or ashen appearance and the fact that olive shades are pretty much non existent in commercial brands of makeup, or pink shades should be used to tone down yellow skin.

-Katherine has purposely tried to cake them on her face, piling them on layer after layer and though the coverage gets heavy, they would not cake no matter how deliberate she was.
+Katherine and her staff have purposely tried to cake them on our faces, piling the minerals on layer after layer and though the coverage gets heavy, they would not cake no matter how deliberate we all tried to be.